 Almonds are healthy and nutritious nuts, considered a well-balanced, cholesterol-free food.
 They are low in saturated fat and contain many other protective nutrients.
 They contain Calcium and magnesium, which are good for strong bones, as well as vitamin E and compounds called phytochemicals, which help protect against cardiovascular disease and even cancer.
 Almonds are also used for various purposes, such as in sweets, milk, and as a nut in food, as well as in the production of oils.

 India's almond-growing belt is mainly nestled in the cooler regions of the country.
-States like Jammu & Kashmir, Himachal Pradesh, and parts of Uttarakhand provide the perfect environment for almond cultivation.
-Jammu & Kashmir produced about 9.93 thousand MT of almonds in 2020-21.
-Himachal Pradesh was the second-highest producer with 1.35 thousand MT of almond production.
+States like Jammu & Kashmir, Himachal Pradesh, and Gujarat are the major states for almond cultivation.
+India produced 13.94 thousand metric tonnes of almond in 2024-25.
+Jammu & Kashmir produced about 83% of the total almond production.

 There are many varieties of almonds available in India.
-Some of the popular varieties include:
+Some of the popular varieties are:

 Almond Variety |